 Michigan State University values communications practices that support belonging for all Spartans.
-In alignment with strategic efforts around diversity, equity and inclusion, the Inclusive Guide provides best practices for communications in gender and sexuality, race and ethnicity, global identity and disability.
+In alignment with strategic efforts that advance diversity, equity and inclusion, the supplemental Inclusive Guide is a resource that provides best practices for communications on an increasingly diverse global campus.

-The guide aligns with the MSU Editorial Style Guide and includes recommendations informing images, web content, speeches, events and more.
+The guide aligns with the MSU Editorial Style Guide and includes recommendations informing images, web content, scripts, events and more.

 Download the Word document version.
 This resource will be updated annually.
 To provide suggestions or feedback, email email@example.com.

 Use great care when writing about identity.
 This guide is not one size fits all and is meant to be applied on a case-by-case basis depending on tone, channel, audience and content.
 Often, language boils down to individual identity, which brings up the overarching principle of this guide: Consult with the individual to determine how they would like to be referred.

 - Use language in accordance with the individual’s identity.